roadsnail/Pi-ve/README.md

 Result - A standalone Heating/Hot Water Controller, lots of fun, and a chance to learn how to configure a Pi, MQTT broker, Node-RED and Koenkk's Zigbee2MQTT software/firmware

-Alternatively buy a Hive Active system and install, but where's the fun and education in that?
+Alternatively, buy a Hive Active system and install it, but where's the fun and education in that?

 ---

 ## Can I use a Raspberry Pi 3 or 4?

 Yes, of course.
-The model 3 and 4 have onboard Wifi making it very suitable for this project.
-The reason I chose a model Zero W was because it has onboard Wifi and I had one surplus to requirements.
+Model 3 and 4 have onboard Wifi making them very suitable for this project.
+The reason I chose a model Zero W was it has onboard Wifi and I had one surplus to requirements.
-In addition my Pi-ve also runs an additional task of listening to my Bluetooth LE thermometers and relaying temperature data to my Home Automation system.
+In addition, my Pi-ve also runs an additional task of listening to my Bluetooth LE thermometers and relaying temperature data to my Home Automation system.
 But that's another story...

 ---